“In Capital the general rate of profit governs from the level of the totality. In Kalecki, firms set prices through markup …” (Beyon)

 — AXEC (@EgmontHandtke) April 17, 2026

-Occasional X: Paradigm Shift (XCXVII)
+Occasional X: Paradigm Shift (CVII)

 “Economists think about what people ought to do.
 Psychologists watch what they actually do.”
 (Daniel Kahneman)